ChauffeurPrive/ios-playbook/Day-to-day operations/ChangeAppEnvironment.md

 ## Steps

 1. In the app, long press with two fingers to display the debug menu (usually from the menu or the login screen).
+If the app is running on the Simulator, hold the `command` key on your keyboard while clicking.
 2. You can now change your environment.